Fabric Labels to Add Interest to Your Finished Projects

 While fabric tapes (typically cotton) bearing the word "handmade" or containing some generic images may look pretty, they go no further than simply making your finished project look more, well, finished.

-Once I have selected mine, all I had to do then was select the dimensions and quantities, provide the merchant with a JPEG image of my logo, and make payment.
+Once I had selected mine, all I had to do then was select the dimensions and quantities, provide the merchant with a JPEG image of my logo, and make payment.
 Less than a week later, I had my fabric labels delivered to my doorstep.

 Review of the Fabric Labels

 I recognised the iron-on type as similar to the iron-on school badges I used to have on my uniforms in my school days.
 As I recall, they tended to fade after many washes.
-Technology may have improved, but to be on the safe side, I will try to use these iron-on labels on items that will not be subject to frequent washing such as bags, cushion covers and curtains.
+Technology may have improved, but to be on the safe side, I will use these iron-on labels on items that will not be subject to frequent washing such as bags, cushion covers and curtains.